The bar can be held responsible if they over-serve a patron and the patron suffers alcohol poisoning.

 Seek justice against dram shops and social hosts with Grossman Law Offices.

-Whether the claim involves the representation of a child who was hurt or harmed due to alcohol poisoning, or an adult who was over-served by a negligent dram shop, Texas law grants injured Texans the means to pursue a lawsuit against those who unlawfully serve alcohol.
+Whether the claim involves the representation of a child who was harmed due to alcohol poisoning, or an adult who was over-served by a negligent alcohol vendor, Texas law grants injured persons and their families the means to pursue a lawsuit against those who unlawfully serve alcohol.

 To successfully pursue a Texas dram shop case requires effective legal representation and Grossman Law Offices has represented hundreds of injured Texans of the years.
 In, fact, Grossman Law Offices has handled more dram shop lawsuits than almost any other law firm in Texas.